 When you’ve got your final list, take some time to determine what those words mean to you.
 What are some things that pop into your head when you think of each individual word?
 Is it a specific set of colors?
 A certain environment?
 Another brand or business that you love?

 Be sure to think of visuals that would be the opposite of how you want your business to feel, too.

 Once you’ve thought about those things, you’ve officially set parameters for your visual style.
 You know what you want to stand for and you know exactly what you don’t want to stand for.
 And, more importantly, you’ve got a direction that's unique to you since you took the time to think of associations that will and won’t be a good fit.

-I CREATED a cool LIL' brand personality quiz TO help you work through your buzz words AND guide you through FORMING a brand voice and visuals.
+Side note: I created a lil' brand personality quiz to help you work through your buzz words AND guide you through forming your brand voice and visuals.
 Check it out here.

 03 // The art direction phase

 Now hop onto Pinterest and start searching for photos and imagery that make sense with your brand buzz words.
 Save it to a private board so you can see all the images together.

 I normally do this in two stages.
 In the first stage I don't really edit myself, I just focus on the words and save what feels right without thinking much.
 I try to collect whatever I can for 20-30 minutes then move onto the next stage, which is editing everything down:

 - Are there certain themes, objects or motifs that appear throughout the board?